mesosphere/dcos-docs-site/pages/1.11/installing/index.md

 ## Production
 You can configure and install DC/OS on your cluster using the following installation method.
 This method was previously called Custom Installation.

-### Production Installation
- This installation method is used to install production ready DC/OS that can be upgraded.
+The production installation method is used to install production-ready DC/OS that can be upgraded.
 You can package the DC/OS distribution and connect to every node manually to run the DC/OS installation commands.
 This method is recommended if you want to integrate with an existing system or if you do not have SSH access to your cluster.